award

 Sacramento Seat Belt Injury Attorney

 Unfortunately, there is a slight chance that seat belts could cause injuries.
 In that event, not only could you hold the other party responsible for the collision, but you could also hold the party responsible for manufacturing the seat belt defectively.
 Give us a call today to discuss.
-We offer complimentary case evaluations to review your specific accident and the injuries that have resulted from the seat belt.
+We offer complimentary case evaluations to review your specific accident and the injuries resulting from the seat belt.

 [/blocks_mob_gray]